-Sun for Future II - Outlook for 2050
+Sun for Future II - Outlook 2050

 First published 3 May 2019 - Version of 19 June 2023

-That is why I plead for a conversion of industrial agriculture to extensively managed agroforestry systems with a variety of crops, in order to avoid complete crop failures in extreme weather conditions.
-The forest maker Tony Rinaudo in the Sahel.
+Why agroforestry systems make sense in the face of rising temperatures is demonstrated by forestry expert Tony Rinaudo in the Sahel.
 However, this will probably not be enough to guarantee a secure food supply.
 Therefore, weather-independent production of food in vertical farms and greenhouses or other protected environments will increase.

 Agriculture 5.0 in 2050 in Germany

 When asked how he imagines agriculture in Brandenburg in 2050, he answers: "The main thing is that we can still make a living from it."
 He is currently considering leasing some of his most unproductive land to solar park companies, nicely hidden behind high hedges and trees so that they don't disturb the scenery so much.
 This will earn him many times more than what farming already only earns him.

 (Source: Last paragraph of an article on agriculture in climate crisis in the TAZ of 16.07.2022)

 This is what it could look like in 2050

 3 million hectares of formerly almost 17 million hectares of agricultural land are used for so-called Biodiv Solar Parks and generate about 3,000 terawatt hours of energy per year.
 Diverse open-land habitats have formed in the Biodiv Solar Parks and biodiversity has increased massively.
 Many solar parks have water management systems.
 Rain is collected at the module table, stored in cisterns or ponds and used both within the Biodiv Solar Park and on surrounding agricultural and forest land.